davekinkead/philosophy/The philosophy of simulation - hot new issues or same old stew.md

 ## Frigg & Reiss 2009

-> We argue that these claims are overblown and that simulations, far from demanding a new metaphysics, epistemology, seman- tics and methodology, raise few if any new philosophical problems. p593
+> We argue that these claims are overblown and that simulations, far from demanding a new metaphysics, epistemology, semantics and methodology, raise few if any new philosophical problems. p593

 Frigg & Riess examine and reject a number of claims made by proponents regarding the novelty of computer simulations in science.